Larger Organisms in the Past

 Discovered in 2011 on the Spanish island of Minorca were king-sized rabbit remains.
 The giant bunny weighed in at 26 pounds, about six times bigger than the common European rabbit (see the comparison to the left).
 The smilodon, a large saber-toothed tiger, was bigger and more ferocious than than any modern tiger.
 A giant short-faced bear skull found in South Dakota is one third bigger than today’s largest grizzly bears.
 Today it is rare to find a sloth that weighs 20 pounds, but the remains of the giant ground sloth Megatherium have been found in South American caves.
 It grew up to 4 tons and stood at 18 feet tall.
 So it didn’t need to climb trees to get plenty of leaves to eat.
 It seems that such gigantism was common among mammals even up through the Ice Age.
 The conventional picture of horse evolution from a small deer-like ancestor to today’s large horses needs to be reevaluated.
 The largest horse in recorded history, a Shire gelding named Mammoth, was born in 1848 and eventually weighed 3,300 lbs.
 But the fossil horse Equus Giganteus, a huge zebra-like animal, would have weighed well over 3,500 pounds, much more than any modern zebra!

+Perhaps the most terrifying of all the ancient monsters, the fossil shark megalodon grew to be thirty times as big as the largest reported modern great white shark.
 The fossil record is replete with examples of immense creatures that flourished in the past.
 That is not to say there aren’t also smaller varieties of these animals among the rock layers.
 Some preserved remains of beavers, rodents, elephants, and birds of prey would be close in size to their modern populations.
 There are even quite a number of smaller dinosaurs.
 Animal kinds throughout history seem to have enjoyed the capacity for a wide variation in sizes (like modern dogs).
 The point is that, when we can identify comparable kinds, there were considerably larger varieties, as a rule, in the distant past than we have alive anywhere today.
 And as far as we can tell, these are not outliers, freak cases of giantism.
 The norm of the population was simply larger in the past.
 With our current understanding of information theory, this large-scale trend of genetic entropy over the ages should not come as a surprise to us.

 Further evidence of biological decline comes from a California company, Ambergene, which has patented a process of sterilizing amber samples, grinding them up, and then growing the ancient microbes found in it.
 The company’s research leads them to believe that these ancient microbes will yield more potent and powerful agricultural applications than modern-day descendants.
 They even isolated a yeast entombed in an ancient bee, grew it and found it very “active” as they brewed amber beer!
 The evidence suggests that biological deterioration and environmental degradation contributed to devolution (a decline in fitness, body mass, overall health, and longevity) through the ages.